The Importance of Superfoods

 Why Superfoods Are Important

 The importance of superfoods is scientifically proven – countless research into the benefits of these foods has proven that they’re an essential part of a healthy lifestyle.
 Superfoods are dense in vitamins, fiber, protein, and other nutrients our bodies need to feel energized and ward off disease.
 Nutrient deficiencies, on the other hand, can have devastating effects.
 A lack of vitamin D in your diet can lead to bone weakness later in life, and an omega 3 deficiency can cause fatigue and even depression.
-You can avoid the harmful effects of vitamin deficiency by increasing your superfood intake.
+Most of these nutrients can be taken in without swallowing pills.
+You can avoid the harmful effects of vitamin deficiency by increasing your superfood intake, or by taking supplements.